Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

 The priority of a type is determined by the priority of the type's outermost connective:

 \begin{defi}[Priorities] For session type $A$, $\pr(A)$ denotes its \emph{priority}:

 \end{defi}

-The priority of $\bullet$ and $X$ is $\omega$: they denote ``final'', non-blocking actions of protocols.
-Although $\tensor$ and $\oplus$ also denote non-blocking actions, their priority is not constant: duality ensures that the priority for $\tensor$ (resp.\ $\oplus$) matches the priority of a corresponding $\parr$ (resp.\ $\&$), which denotes a blocking action.
+The priority of $\bullet$ and $X$ is the constant $\omega$: they denote the ``final'', non-blocking part of protocols.
+Although $\tensor$ and $\oplus$ also denote non-blocking prefixes, they do block their continuation until they are received.
+Hence, their priority is not constant.

 We now turn to formalizing the unfolding of recursive types.
-Recall the intuition that actions typed with lower priority should be blocked by those with higher priority.
-Based on this rationale, we observe that the unfolding of the recursive type $\mu X \sdot A$ should not result in $A\subst{\mu X \sdot A/X}$, as usual, but that the priorities of the unfolded type should be \emph{increased}.
-This is because the actions related to the unfolded recursion \emph{may be prefixed by actions} in the prefix.
+Recall the intuition that prefixes typed with lower priority should not be blocked by those with higher priority.
+Based on this rationale, we observe that the unfolding of the recursive type $\mu X .
+A$ should not result in $A \{ ( \mu X .
+A )/X \}$, as usual; rather, the priorities of the unfolded type should be \emph{increased} to ensure a global ordering between actions.

-\begin{exa} Consider the recursive type $\mu X \sdot A \parr^0 X$.
-If we unfold this type without increasing the priority, we would obtain $A \parr^0 (\mu X \sdot A \parr^0 X)$, a type in which the priorities no longer determine a global ordering between the two inputs.
-By increasing the priority in the unfolded type as in, e.g., $A \parr^0 (\mu X \sdot A \parr^1 X)$, a global ordering is preserved. \end{exa}
+\begin{exa} Consider the recursive type $\mu X .
+A \parr^0 X$.
+By unfolding this type without increasing the priority, we obtain $A \parr^0 (\mu X .
+A \parr^0 X)$, a type in which the priorities do not ensure a global ordering between the two receives.
+In contrast, increasing the priority in the unfolded type as in, e.g., $A \parr^0 (\mu X .
+A \parr^1 X)$, does ensure a global ordering. \end{exa}

 We make this intuition precise by defining the \emph{lift} of priorities in types:

 \begin{defi}[Lift] For proposition $A$ and $t \in \mbb{N}$, we define $\lift{t}A$ as the \emph{lift} operation:

 \end{defi}